MichelSc/common.moplaf/common.moplaf.kpiview.medusa/com.misc.common.moplaf.kpiview.medusa/readme.txt

 Alternative is to import all the javafx libraries explicitly (this is deprecated)
 -------------------------------------------------------------------------------
-Necessary with e3
-Plugin dependencies
-  org.eclipse.fx.ui.workbench3

-The launch configuration
+launch configuration
 -------------------------------------------------------------------------------
+Following plugins are required (are they?) org.eclipse.fx.ui.workbench3 org.eclipse.fx.osgi

 extra steps on windows
 note that  jfxswt is on a different place (namely on the root of the JRE, and not in the ext subfolder)
 1) The launch configuration, vm arguments  -Dosgi.framework.extensions=org.eclipse.fx.osgi